 Training difficulty: Easy

-Poodles shatter the stereotype of prissy show dogs - these are versatile, athletic retrievers originally bred for water work.
+Poodles aren’t the prissy show dogs people imagine.
+They’re versatile, athletic retrievers originally bred for water work.
 They come in three sizes (Standard, Miniature, and Toy), all sharing the same sharp intelligence and trainability.
 Poodles learn quickly, retain training well, and genuinely seem to enjoy problem-solving and learning new skills.
 They excel in obedience, agility, tracking, and make excellent service dogs.

 Their combination of intelligence, low-shedding coat, and adaptability makes them popular, but they’re not low-maintenance.
 Poodles need regular grooming every 4-6 weeks, daily exercise, and plenty of mental stimulation.
 They can be sensitive and don’t respond well to harsh corrections.
 Standards need more exercise than Miniatures or Toys, but all sizes need engagement.
 Poodles are excellent for active families, people with allergies, or anyone wanting a highly trainable companion who can participate in dog sports.